 Shortly after obtaining his master’s degree, Carver was lured away from Iowa by Booker T. Washington.
 Washington was a prominent educator and the founder of the Tuskegee Normal and Industrial Institute (now Tuskegee University) in Alabama.

-The school initially focused on offering vocational training for blacks, and in 1896, Washington pursued Carver to lead its new agricultural department.
+The school initially focused on offering vocational training for Black people, and in 1896, Washington pursued Carver to lead its new agricultural department.

 Although he originally planned on staying at Tuskegee for just a few years, he remained there for the rest of his career.
 Despite initially limited funding, he soon created a thriving research institute and became a beloved and inspiring teacher to his students.